 Candidates should show an understanding of the processes involved in making, drying, firing, decorating and glazing.
-Candidates would need to show ability in constructional methods such as slab and coil and hand making and the application of surface treatments and colour and glaze.
+Candidates should also show ability in constructional methods such as slab and coil and hand making and the application of surface treatments and colour and glaze.